vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 Personally, I find URL imports to be complicated and an unnecessary learning curve 😞.
 This feature seems overly complex and doesn't offer significant benefits compared to Node.js imports and the `package.json` approach.

 I mentioned that Deno will try to find package in **JSR** registry first, this is a new alternative to npm registry created by Deno team.
-JSR main feature is security, transparency and typescript support.
+JSR main features are security, transparency and typescript support.

 So what about Bun dependencies? 🤔

 With Bun you use dependencies in exactly same way as in Node.
 It also has same `package.json` file and it also has `node_modules` folder.
-The main imporovement of Bun is **blazingly fast installation** of packages.
+The main improvement of Bun is **blazingly fast installation** of packages.
 Yes..it is that fast.
 Simply try it yourself.

 Bun also replaces `package.lock` file with `bun.lockb` file which is a binary.
 To add lodash with Bun run `bun add lodash` (this took 200 ms for me).